-The Certificate, even if recorded on a professional register, is never enough
+The ISO Auditor Certificate, even if recorded on a professional register, is never enough.

-Competence is defined as the ‘ability to apply knowledge and skills to achieve intended results’.
+Competence is defined as the ‘ability to apply knowledge and skills to achieve intended results.’
 And so it is with ISO Auditor Competence.
-For Lead Auditors and their Audit Team Members, the requirements are clearly spelt out.
+For Lead Auditors and their Audit Team Members, the requirements are clearly spelled out.

 Also, 'the certification body shall have processes for selecting, training, formally authorizing auditors and for selecting and familiarizing technical experts used in the certification activity'.